iri031/monad/libs/core/src/monad/fiber/fiber-api.md

 fiber should wake up.
 Since the messages have no content, there is no need for any of the complex external memory management that exists with channels.
 If a semaphore can be used instead of a channel, it is a significant win for the end user.
+The `monad::fiber::simple_promise<void>` and `monad::fiber::simple_future<void>` specializations are implemented using a semaphore whereas the main template uses a channel.